-Darden, who was awarded $148 million in a lawsuit against the City of Chicago in August of 2017, had in an instant become a paraplegic, one of numerous spinal cord injuries that impact as many as five million people in the United States each year, according to statistics.
+Darden, who was awarded $148 million in a lawsuit against the City of Chicago in August of 2017, had in an instant become a paraplegic, one of the numerous spinal cord injuries that impact as many as five million people in the United States each year, according to statistics.

 What Is a Spinal Cord Injury?

-Spinal cord injuries are classified as any injury that causes damage to any part of the spinal cord or to the nerves at the end of the spinal canal, potentially impacting movement, sensation, strength and other bodily functions.
+Spinal cord injuries are classified as an injury that causes damage to any part of the spinal cord or to the nerves at the end of the spinal canal, potentially impacting movement, sensation, strength and other bodily functions.

-Spinal cord injuries are so devastating because the spinal cord is made up of soft tissue that extends from the base of the brain to the base of the vertebrae column, and is made up of nerves that work with the brain to control the central nervous system.
+Spinal cord injuries are so devastating because the spinal cord is made up of soft tissue that extends from the base of the brain to the base of the vertebral column, and is made up of nerves that work with the brain to control the central nervous system.

 The level of disability following a spinal cord injury depends on where the injury occurs along the spinal cord and the severity of the injury itself.

-Injuries that result in the loss of all sensation and movement below the area where the injury occurred are classified as complete injuries, while injuries that allow varied levels of function below the point of injury are classified as incomplete.
+Injuries that result in the loss of all sensation and movement below the area where the injury occurred are classified as complete injuries, while injuries that allow varying levels of function below the point of injury are classified as incomplete.

 Whether complete or incomplete, spinal cord injuries are further classified based on where the injury occurred.

-Injuries to the upper spine or neck, which usually cause paralysis from the neck down, impacting shoulders, arms, hands, internal organs, trunk, legs and pelvic organs, are referred to as quadriplegic (also called tetraplegic), while injuries to the lower spine, which result in paralysis from the waist down, impacting either all or part of the trunk, the legs and the pelvis organs, are referred to as paraplegic injuries.
+Injuries to the upper spine or neck, which usually cause paralysis from the neck down, impacting shoulders, arms, hands, internal organs, trunk, legs and pelvic organs, are referred to as quadriplegic (also called tetraplegic), while injuries to the lower spine, which result in paralysis from the waist down, impacting either all or part of the trunk, the legs, and the pelvic organs, are referred to as paraplegic injuries.

 Causes of Spinal Cord Injuries

-According to statistics, of spinal cord injuries that are caused by sudden, traumatic injury, car accidents are the top cause, and account for approximately 38 percent of all injuries.
+According to statistics, of spinal cord injuries that are caused by sudden, traumatic injury, car accidents are the top cause and account for approximately 38 percent of all injuries.